-The Swedish system is a good arrangement for fulfilling the provisions of the Convention concerning public access to environmental information.

-The constitution guarantees every citizen freedom of information.
-Foreign citizens are equated with Swedes (chapter 2, article 22, second paragraph, point 1 of the Instrument of Government and chapter 14, article 5, second paragraph, of the Freedom of the Press Act).

-Relevant definitions

-Public authority

-In view of the difference between what is meant by a “public authority” in the Convention and in Swedish law, it has been necessary to adopt a new law to implement the provisions of the Convention on environmental information concerning such information that is held by certain private sector bodies that perform administrative functions but are not public authorities in terms of Swedish law.
-Public authorities and other public bodies come under the principle of public access to official documents, which has been in place for centuries.

-Environmental information

-The principle of public access to official documents does not make any distinctions about the information held by the authority.
-Official documents that are not covered by secrecy provisions are public regardless of whether they contain environmental information or any other information.
-A special definition of the concept in accordance with the Convention has been introduced for non-public bodies covered by the Environmental Information Act.

-Article 4, paragraph 1

-Article 4, paragraph 1 (a)
+As regards the prohibition of discrimination in article 3, point 9 it can be mentioned in particular that the constitution guarantees everyone staying in the country the freedom to procure and receive information and otherwise acquaint themselves with the utterances of others, freedom of information (Chapter 2, Article 1, first paragraph, point 2 of the Instrument of Government).
+In can also be mentioned that, in principle, foreign citizens are equated with Swedish citizens regarding the right to access official documents (Chapter 14, Article 5 of the Freedom of the Press Act).

+Also, and in particular, describe:

+(a) With respect to paragraph 1, measures taken to ensure that:

-Any person may have access to information without having to state an interest;
+(i) Any person may have access to information without having to state an interest;

+Answer:

-Regulation of this matter in the Constitution guarantees citizens access to information held by public authorities.
-The authorities must not inquire into the applicant’s identity or the purpose of the request except insofar as this is needed to enable the authority to judge whether there is any obstacle to the release of the document (chapter 2, articles 1, 12 and 14 of the Freedom of the Press Act).
-This means that information that is not covered by secrecy provisions has to be released without the authority being allowed to inquire into who has requested the information and for what purpose.
-Because the Swedish “public authority” concept does not correspond fully to that of the Convention, a special Environmental Information Act has been introduced for certain private sector bodies that perform administrative functions.
-Under this Act anyone is entitled to examine environmental information without having to state their name or the reasons for their request except insofar as this is needed to make it possible to judge whether there is any obstacle to the release of the information.
+The Constitution gives Swedish citizens the right to access to information in official documents held by public authorities that is not covered by secrecy.
+In principle, foreign citizens are equated with Swedish citizens regarding this right.
+When an individual asks to access an official document, the public authority must not request more information about the applicant’s identity than is needed to examine a question of secrecy.
+Nor may the public authority inquire about the purpose of the request unless this information is needed to enable the authority to examine whether there is an impediment to releasing the document (Chapter 2, Articles 1 and 14 of the Freedom of the Press Act).
+This means that information that is not covered by secrecy has to be released without the authority being permitted to find out who is requesting the information and for what purpose.

+Under the Act (2005:181) on Environmental Information Held by Certain Private-sector Bodies everyone has a right to access environmental information held or stored by a body covered by the Act without giving their name or saying more about the reasons for their request than is needed to make it possible to examine whether there is an impediment to releasing the information.

+(ii) Copies of the actual documentation containing or comprising the requested information are supplied;

+Answer:

-Under chapter 2, article 13 of the Freedom of the Press Act, anyone who wishes to examine an official document is also entitled to obtain a transcript or copy of the document.
-The same follows from the Environmental Information Act.
+Under chapter 2, article 13 of the Freedom of the Press Act, a person who wishes to access an official document is also entitled to obtain a transcript or copy of it.
+This also follows from the Act on Environmental Information held by Certain Private-sector Bodies.